jon-hanson/parsecj/README.md

 <S,A,B> Parser<S,B> bind(Parser<S,? extends A> p, Function<A, Parser<S, B>> f)
 ```

-The bind combinator is the fundamental mechanism by which parsers are sequentially composed.
+The bind combinator is the mechanism by which parsers are sequentially composed.
 It corresponds to production rules of the form:

 ```